HackUCF/plinko.horse/get-involved.markdown

 ![](assets/hpcc.gif)
 ## Compete

 To compete you must be age 18 or older and a registered student of any highschool, college, or university.
-HPCC2 will be part of the [KnightHacks VII hackathon](https://2024.knighthacks.org).

-HPCC2 is comprised of two identical runs: one on Saturday Oct.
-5th and one on Sunday Oct.
-6th.
+HPCC is comprised of two identical runs: one on Saturday and one on Sunday.
 Both runs will be oriented towards beginners and more skilled competitors alike.

-To sign up, register for the Knight Hacks VII hackathon [here](https://2024.knighthacks.org).
-After you create your user profile, check the box that says "I am interested in participating in Hack@UCF's Horse Plinko event."
-We'll contact you closer to the event to register for HPCC2.
+For more information on how to sign up, join the [Hack@UCF Discord server](https://discord.com/invite/VwkkDcJ) to stay posted on any announcements as HPCC3 approaches.

 ## Become An Organizer